-Assembly Bill (AB) 693 (Eggman), Stats 2015, Chapter 582 created the Multifamily Affordable Housing Solar Roofs Program, funded at up to \$100 million annually from the investor-owned utilities' share of greenhouse gas (GHG) auction proceeds.
-Senate Bill (SB) 92, adopted with the 2017-2018 State Budget, further clarified program funding.
+Legislative and Regulatory Background: Assembly Bill (AB) 693 (Eggman), Stats 2015, Chapter 582 created the Multifamily Affordable Housing Solar Roofs Program, funded at up to \$100 million annually from the investor-owned utilities' share of greenhouse gas (GHG) auction proceeds.
+Senate Bill (SB) 92, adopted with the 2017-2018 State Budget, further clarified the budget for the program.
 Decision 17-12-022 (December 14, 2017) implemented AB 693 and changed the name of the program to the Solar on Multifamily Affordable Housing (SOMAH) program to distinguish it from other state clean energy and low-income solar programs.
 Decision 17-12-022 established the program's budget, incentive structure and eligibility policies, among other items.
-It also determined that the SOMAH program would be administered by a single statewide program administrator (PA) selected through a competitive request for proposals process.
-Although the SOMAH program shares many characteristics with the Multifamily Affordable Solar Housing (MASH) program, this Decision delineated that SOMAH is, in fact, a different program than MASH and requires new rules and procedures to be developed.
+It also determined that the SOMAH program would be administered by a single statewide program administrator (PA) selected through a competitive request for proposal process.
+Although the SOMAH program shares many characteristics with the Multifamily

+Affordable Solar Housing (MASH) program, this Decision delineated that SOMAH is, in fact, a different program than MASH and requires new rules and procedures to be developed.1